arifsetiawan/simplemailer/README.md

-# Simple Emailer
+# Simple Nodejs Emailer

 Tested with gmail.
 You can use other email service like mailjet, sendgrid, etc. It uses [nodemailer](https://github.com/nodemailer/nodemailer).
+See note [here](https://github.com/nodemailer/nodemailer#tldr-usage-example) about using gmail.

 ### Clone
 ```